alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 They couldn't hurt themselves, even if they tried.
 They simply *were*.
 Birth stopped, and death stopped.
-A few people tried to argue they weren't *technically* immortal, and weren't *technically* invulnerable, but it was close enough to immortality and invulnerability that they eventually gave up the fight for nomenclature.
+A few people tried to argue they weren't *technically* immortal, and weren't *technically* invulnerable, but it was close enough to immortality and invulnerability that those people gave up the fight for nomenclature.

+There were a few attempts to use science make sense of the situation.
+Why were only humans unaffected?
+How did the freeze distinguish between a carbon atom in a human, and a carbon atom in a plant, when they should have been identical?
+If people could move about, where did the energy come from?
+None of these attempts went anywhere.
+There were plenty of ideas, but they couldn't be tested, making them close to worthless.

-That left several questions, but chief among them was this: *what do we do now?*
+That left one big question: *what do we do now?*

 \* \* \*
 {: .centered }